 Stretching on a quarter of a kilometer along the Kremlin’s wall, the GUM’s building encloses the Red Square from the East with its facades’ architecture (decorated with facet rustics), and calls up with Kremlin and the Historical museum.

-The upper trading stalls, overcrowded with people and carts, had more or less respectable view, if seeing it from far, not staring attentively, and just from the Red Square side.
+The upper trading rows, overcrowded with people and carts, had more or less respectable view, if seeing it from far, not staring attentively, and just from the Red Square side.

 There, from Nikolskaya to Ilyinka streets, a two — storey building occupied a whole quarter, resembling a bit the architecture of the survived Gostiny Dvor, which appeared much later: two central turrets, eight columns, large rectangular windows of the ground floor, semicircular second-floor windows, just opposite the monument to Minin and Pozharsky, that time standing at the middle of the square.